 Inside: Want to know how to give birth faster?
 Try these 7 exercises for an easy labor and delivery!

-When you’re pregnant, chances are you probably want to know how you can give birth faster.
+When you’re pregnant, chances are you probably want to know how you can have an easy labor, and give birth faster.
 I know I wasn’t sitting around thinking, I really hope my labor and delivery takes its time!

 So if you could do something to speed up labor and delivery, wouldn’t you?